iorodeo/bias_docs/build_environ_setup_win.rst

 .. _section_win_install_qt:

-download, configure and build qt
+Download, configure and build Qt
 ================================

 Bias currently uses qt version 4.8.5.
 This can be downloaded from here